towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 9 - Missingno can be activated in either Seafoam or Cinnabar with your pokedex diploma.
 Prepare your sixth item slot for victory.
 10 - Mercy is granted if you encounter an enemy trainer with a shiny pokemon.
 11 - Put Mewtwo at the top of your party in the post-game.
 How will Mr. Fuji react?
 12 - Bill's secret garden?
 He'll never tell!
-Could showing him a Mew persuade him?
+Could showing him a new species pokemon persuade him?
+13 - Search all over the Kanto overworld to find a secret cave room, or else you'll never get a mist stone.

 #Built-In Nuzlocke Mode